 Why Noise is a Menace?

 Open offices are one of the great ways to efficiently use space and also to promote teamwork.
 But this is not pleasant for employees all the time as they have to endure office noise due to external factors especially from fellow employees.
-If you have noisy people around who are exceptionally loud and does not allow you to work properly, then try to find other types of distractions that would help you to deviate your mind from such noises.
+If you have noisy people around who are exceptionally loud and does not allow you to work properly, then try to find other types of distractions that would help you to stay focused from such noises.
 This also results in an improvement in your mood and behaviour towards your peers and also guarantees an improvement in your performance.
 Sound not only affects ones mood and personality but also blocks the person’s ability to think.
 Bad acoustical designs can lead to stressful environments for employees and can also reduce productivity.

 The cubicle was first introduced with the idea to promote privacy, to increase productivity and also a place where employees could pin up documents or memos vertically to the walls.
 But the introduction of such cubicles created an opposite effect as many employees complained that the open space offices and the cubicle culture often led to the invasion of their privacy, loud noise and feeling congested during work.

 Effect of Noisy environment on Employee Performance:

 Many people who work in office often fail to recognise this as a problem, since prolonged exposure to noise can lead to low tolerance, high increase in frustration levels and also it can also have side effects such as build of stress within the employee.

 People who are introverts or who are perfectionists often find themselves performing poorly in a noisy office.
 Extroverts usually enjoy work while listening to noise while introverts are the opposite.
 But from both the studies, it is seen that both the personality types are affected by noise, interruptions and distractions.
 Also, such sounds can also affect the type of tasks that they are doing.
 Simple and mindless tasks such as surfing the web can be done in almost any environment – be it noisy and loud or in a quiet and secluded place.